alan-turing-institute/AutSPACEs/dev_readme.md

   5. Type 'git clone', and then paste the URL you copied earlier.
 It will look like this, with your GitHub username instead of YOUR-USERNAME:
   >$ git clone https://github.com/YOUR-USERNAME/AutSPACEs
   7. Press enter.
 Your local clone will be created.

+#### 3. Create the .env file in config directory using the .env.template.
+Copy that template and follow the instructions with the README to generate the Django secret key.

+***DO NOT UPLOAD THESE .ENV FILES ONTO GITHUB*** It's the equivalent of posting your passport ID on Twitter.
+Don't do it.

-#### 3. Open up Terminal or Command Line in the root level of the repository and type in the following command: `docker-compose up`
+#### 4. Open up Terminal or Command Line in the root level of the repository and type in the following command: `docker-compose up`

-*If you aren't sure how to get to the root repository, you can find it more easily by doing the following steps:*

-  1. Type `git config --global alias.root 'rev-parse --show-toplevel` into your terminal.
-This will create a simpler command to take you to the root repository.
-  2. Type `cd $(git root)` into your terminal.
-This will take you to the root of the repository you are in.

-#### 4. Open your browser to `https://localhost:8000`
+#### 5. Open your browser to `https://localhost:8000`

 *This will display the AutSPACEs website.*